-The total time an originating port transmits a TX\DATA\PREFIX signal prior to clocked data for the first packet in a possible concatenated sequence.
+The total time an originating port transmits a TX\DATA\PREFIX signal prior to clocked data.
+This constant is not applicable to data prefix that precedes a concatenated packet (see CONCATENATION\PREFIX\TIME).
 See Figure 1.

-MIN IDLE TIME
+MIN\IDLE\TIME

 All nodes must enforce a minimum idle gap after the DATA\END of a packet sequence.
 This minimum time used to be accounted for by the minimum ACK\RESPONSE\TIME.
 However, ACK\RESPONSE\TIME and the new MAX\RESPONSE\TIME only apply at the originating node.
 Consequently, a new parameter that applied at every transmitting port was required.
 The definition of MIN\IDLE\TIME is: